ncampost/balancer/README.md

-# Balancer: a simple example of cluster computing, written in Go.
+# Balancer: a simple example of distributed computation, written in Go.

 Balancer uses Unix sockets to simulate a cluster of machines, one of which is the Balancer, and the rest are Workers.